Orde & Intuïtie – Irene Companjen en Theo Rooden

 Textile Festival 2026

-With the exhibition Order and Intuition the Mondrian House joins the national Textile Festival 2026 which takes place from Wednesday 20 to Saturday 23 May 2026 in Amersfoort.
+With the exhibition Order & Intuition the Mondrian House joins the national Textile Festival 2026 which takes place from Wednesday 20 to Saturday 23 May 2026 in Amersfoort.
 The theme of the festival is ‘Inventing the Future - Textiles as inspiration!’.
 There is a city-wide programme with the Joriskerk on the Hof as the central festival location.

 As part of the textile festival, master classes led by Amersfoort artist Marijke Schurink will take place at the Mondrian House Museum.